syphe/product-api/README.md

 9. Choose a name for the environment, Url, then click Next.
 10. Complete the rest of the Wizard with your own choices.
 11. Once finished, a new tab will appear showing live updates while creating the new Environment, wait for this to complete (will take a number of minutes).
+12. You will be given a Url for access to the newly created api, simply browsing to the routes defined below will give you appropriate results.

 # Usage
 The API is fairly bare-bones, with the operations listed below.